R. Rex Parris: Other business interests

 R Rex Parris is the chairman of the board for CarthroniX, a biotech firm working to develop several drugs that treat arthritis, pulmonary fibrosis, multiple sclerosis, and other conditions.

 Mayor of Lancaster, California

 Elections

 R. Rex Parris was first elected mayor of Lancaster, California in April 2008.
 He was subsequently re-elected in April 2010, 2012, 2016, 2020, and 2024.
 In 2020, Parris won a fifth term as mayor with 69 percent of the vote.

 Tenure

-As mayor, Parris in 2010 launched an economic development division that attracted manufacturing company BYD (makers of electric buses and advanced battery technology).
+As mayor, Parris in 2010 launched an economic development division that attracted manufacturing company BYD.

 Parris was involved with many city initiatives, including the Lancaster Wellness Homes and YOLO Lancaster.

 Supported by a unanimous 2021 vote by the City Council, Parris led efforts to start a public health agency specifically for Lancaster.
 These efforts came after a vote of no confidence was issued against the LA County Department of Public Health during the COVID-19 pandemic.